programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 {% include figure.html filename="PHPinfo.jpg" caption="Optionally go to [http://localhost/dashboard/phpinfo.php](http://localhost/dashboard/phpinfo.php) in your browser to see if PHP is working (i.e. if you see this page)" %}

 If you see the screens like above, everything should be OK.
-Go to the installation folder, you will find **htdocs** folder (shortcut is recommended to be created at the desktop).
-In this folder, we put all the files necessary to create a website.
+Go to the installation folder, you will find **htdocs** folder (shortcut is recommended to be created at the desktop). **We must use this folder to put all the necessary files to create a website**.
 Right now there are only default files that XAMPP prepared for us, so let’s create a brand new PHP file.
 Inside the htdocs folder, right click and select create a new text file.
 After creating, rename the file to `helloworld.php`.
 Alternatively, you can always start your editor and save an empty file with the name, `helloworld.php`.

 {% include figure.html filename="HelloWorld.jpg" caption="Put all the files in htdocs folder (e.g. C:\xampp\htdocs)" %}